vielhuber/jwtbutler/README.md

 jwtsso.logout().then(() => { alert('logged out everywhere!'); })
 ```

-## note
+## backend validation

-at the protected route, you can easily check (e.g.) via php, if the provided access token is valid:
+you can easily check in the backend via php, if the provided access token is valid:
 ```bash
 composer require firebase/php-jwt
 ```